 - Your proficiency in expressing yourself in English

-Submit your letter of intentions to our website, drexel.lnu.se/portfolio
+Submit your statement of purpose to our website, drexel.lnu.se/portfolio

 in PDF, PNG or JPG-format.

 Apply to the programme online at www.universityadmissions.se (in English), or www.antagning.se (in Swedish).
 Submissions of documentation attesting your eligibility for Master´s level study must be submitted here.